SanDiegoCountySheriff/RIPA/README.md

 ## How To Get Started

 **Database Setup** - On the package manager console in VS, add a new migration `add-migration myMigration` and update the database `update-database`, which you will need to point to in the web.config file.
-Alternatively, if you don't want to mess with migrations, you can implement the SQL script in the SQL folder.
+Alternatively, if you don't want to mess with migrations, you can implement the SQL script in the SQL folder (database_fromscratch.sql).

 The SQL folder also has a script for the lookup tables, along with sample data.
 It is recommended that you set up a repeatable process to update the lookup tables from California DoJ directly.

+**Releases** - PublishOutput.zip is a release build with a generic web.config.
+This will allow you to use the latest code without compiling in Visual Studio.
+Make sure to update it with your agency's specific information.

 **IIS Setup** - Set up a new web application, turn on Windows Authentication and set up your port 443/https bindings, a dev cert will suffice, unless you are setting up production.
 Make sure the application pool identity has read/write access to the database you set up in the previous step.